blockchain/unused-My-Wallet-V3-jar/README.md

 ## Build Process

-Install Maven.
+Install Maven 3.2 or higher.

-Build:
+### Build:

 mvn clean

 mvn package

-Two .jar files will be created in the directory target/ :
+Two .jar files will be created in the directory ./target :

 BitcoinjBIP44-jar-with-dependencies.jar : includes all dependencies and can be run from the command line using the Main.java harness.

-BitcoinjBIP44.jar : Can be included in any Java project as is but requires inclusion of dependencies.
+BitcoinjBIP44.jar : Can be included in any Java project 'as is' but requires inclusion of dependencies.

-Run using Main.java harness:
+### Run using Main.java harness:

 java -jar target/BitcoinjBIP44-jar-with-dependencies.jar

-Command line switches:
+#### Command line switches:

 -a create/restore with this number of accounts (default = 2 accounts)